caceres-lab/GeONTIpe/README.md

 ## Notes
 Here is an explanation of the function of some adjustable parameters:
-  - Number_of_splits: This parameter determines into how many fragments each downloaded file will be divided.
+  - Number_of_splits: This parameter determines how many fragments each downloaded file will be divided.
 If you have limited RAM and prefer to launch many jobs simultaneously, it's preferable to increase this number.
 Conversely, if you have ample RAM, you can set this parameter to 1 to map the entire file without splitting it (Default: 30).
   - Quality_reads: Minimum quality threshold required for reads to pass filtering.
 (Default: 7)
   - Read_length: Minimum desired length of reads in base pairs.
 (Default: 5000)
   - Kind_reads: Equivalent to the -ax parameter of minimap2.
 (Default: map-ont)
   - Inversion_detection: Equivalent to the -z parameter of minimap2.
 (Default: 400,100)
   - SV_detection: Equivalent to the -r parameter of minimap2.
 (Default: 100,1000)
   - Mapq_filter: Filtering of reads based on mapping quality.
 (Default: 20)
-  - Flanking_region: Additional sequence added upstream and downstream using the coordinates of the breakpoint as a reference.
-Higher complexity regions may require more flanking sequence.
-For high complexity regions a values of 50000-100000 are recomended.
+  - Flanking_region: Additional sequence added upstream and downstream using the breakpoint coordinates as a reference.
+Higher complexity regions may require more flanking sequences.
+For high-complexity regions a values of 50000-100000 are recommended.
 For low complex or simple inversions, values of 10000 or less should be enough.
 (Default: 100000)
   - Extra_region: Additional sequence used to assess the uniqueness of generated probes.
 Should be adjusted based on read type (e.g., ONT, PacBio Hi-fi).
 Longer reads require more extra region.
 (Default: 500000)
   - Size_probes: Size of the generated probes.
 Adjust based on base quality; higher for low-quality bases (ONT reads) and lower for high-quality bases (PacBio Hi-fi).
 Range of 100-500 bp for ONT, 100-300 bp for PacBio Hi-fi.
 (Default: 300)
   - Overlap_probes: Overlap between each tested probe.
 (Default: 275)